MaaXYZ/M9A/docs/en_us/manual/faq.md

 ## Software Fails to Run / Crashes / Reports Errors

 Most problems can be solved in this section.
-They are divided into Download/Installation Issues, Runtime Library Issues, Resource Loading Issues, and Connection Issues.
+They are divided into Download/Installation Issues, Runtime Library Issues, Agent Long Time Wait Issues, Resource Loading Issues, and Connection Issues.
 Most issues fall under **Runtime Library Issues** and **Connection Issues**.

 ### Download/Installation Issues